-Well-behaved dogs are welcome at Teneriffe Farm Campsite, for which we make a small charge.
-They must be kept on a lead at all times and should be exercised away from other campers and any mess cleared up immediately.
+Teneriffe Farm is a dog-friendly campsite and all well-behaved dogs are welcome at no additional charge.
+They must be kept on a lead at all times and exercised away from other campers.
+Please pick up after your dogs right away.

 Staying with us

 Do I have to pay for the showers?

 Use of showers is included in your pitch/pod fee.

 There is a washing machine and tumble dryer available 24 hours a day.
 They are coin operated.